 Any receptionist should be comfortable using phone systems, copiers and printers.
 And the more experience they have, the better.
 Word processing skills are a must, while familiarity with Excel, desktop publishing, social media or industry-specific software can be an asset.
 If special technical skills are required for the role, make sure the candidate is a good match.

-If you're hiring a receptionist, we can help make the process easier.
-You can see profiles of skilled receptionist candidates in your area using our online database.
+Once you've outlined the duties of a receptionist and you're ready to hire, we can help make the process easier.
+See profiles of skilled receptionist candidates in your area using our online database.
 Tell us who catches your eye, and we can arrange an interview or placement ASAP.